 Language which conveys meanings that are interpreted imaginatively rather than literally

-Figurative language is used in both literature and poetry to create layers of meaning which the reader accesses through the senses, symbolism, and sound devices.
-Figurative language brings the reader deeper into the theme of the work, without the author having to explicitly lay out the theme for the reader.
-It is a way for the reader to enter the words with their minds and emotions, rather than simply comprehending a story or poem.
-Figurative language encourages the reader to make connections with the characters, the plot, and the deeper message of a work which creates a more memorable experience for them.
+Figurative language is a literary device that is used to create layers of meaning which the reader accesses through the senses, symbolism, and sound devices.
+It brings the reader deeper into the theme of the work, without the author having to explicitly lay out the theme for the reader.
+It is a way for the reader to enter the words of everyday speech with their minds and emotions, rather than simply comprehending a story or poem.
+It encourages the reader to make real life connections with characters, plot, and the deeper message of a work which creates a more memorable experience for them.
 It can be helpful when examining literary works to explore definitions and more than one literature example.
 Figurative language examples and definitions also help with understanding how they enhance a particular work of literature, while other examples of figures of speech can help fiction writers add new insights to their writing.

 A simile is a comparison between two unlike things using the words “like” or “as”.
 It is a way to draw a connection between two ideas or things and create a deeper level of meaning for the reader.
 Known for his use of similes in The Tragedy of Romeo and Juliet, William Shakespeare uses a simile to describe Romeo’s astonishment at Juliet’s beauty: “O, she doth teach the torches to burn bright! / Her beauty hangs upon the cheek of night, / Like a rich jewel in an Ethiop’s ear.”
 In this simile, Romeo is beginning the motif of light vs. darkness, where Juliet is always a shining light and everything becomes dark around her.